 Click the General tab, and then click Advanced.

-Select the Encrypt contents to secure data check box, click OK, and then click OK again.
+Select the Encrypt contents to secure data check box, and then click OK.

-The first time you encrypt a folder or file, an encryption certificate is automatically created.
-You should back up your encryption certificate.
-If your certificate and key are lost or damaged and you don't have a backup, you won't be able to use the files that you have encrypted.
-For more information, see Back up Encrypting File System (EFS) certificate.
+The first time you encrypt a folder or file, you should back up your encryption certificate.
+If your certificate and key are lost or damaged and you do not have a backup, you won't be able to use the files that you have encrypted.

 Right-click the folder or file you want to decrypt, and then click Properties.

-Clear the Encrypt contents to secure data check box, click OK, and then click OK again.
+Clear the Encrypt contents to secure data check box, and then click OK.